This post was updated September 22, 2021.

 The Price Test: There are no cut-rate bargains for Thai silk as explained earlier, especially for good quality Thai silk.
 If you paid $20 (or some other ridiculously low amount) for a bolt of “Thai brocaded silk” you flunked the price test.
 If I told you I bought a Rolex at a Bangkok street market for $100, would you believe the watch to be authentic?
 The price test is really nothing more than using basic common sense.

-The Feel: Thai silk is often a slightly scratchy, somewhat stiff, sturdy fabric.
+The Feel (Thai Silk’s Handle or Hand): Thai silk is often a slightly scratchy, somewhat stiff, sturdy fabric.
 Generally it is not soft and lightweight (but there are always exceptions depending on how the silk was finished or washed.)

 Thai silk will soften with washing, but new Thai silk should feel like the rough-tough fabric it is.
 I have run my fingers over myriad pieces of Thai silk over the years, and I can tell within seconds if the fabric is authentic.